PubsandBeer

 Harviestoun - Bitter & TwistedAcceptable1

-Skinner's - KeeloverAcceptable1
+Skinner's (now brewed by Goodh) - KeeloverAcceptable1

 Hanlons (formerly O'Hanlon's) - FireflyAcceptable1